jeromeboivin/ollama-chat/README.md

   - **Advanced Chunking:** Smart document chunking with configurable strategies
   - **Selective Indexing:** Extract and index specific document sections
   - **Auto-Summarization:** Generate and prepend AI summaries to chunks for better retrieval
-  - **Full Document Storage:** Store complete original documents alongside chunks for enhanced context retrieval.
-See [Full Document Indexing Guide](FULL_DOCUMENT_INDEXING.md) for details.
+  - **Full Document Storage:** Optionally store complete original documents for each chunk directly in ChromaDB for enhanced context retrieval
-  - **Catchup Capability:** Retroactively index full documents from existing chunked collections
 - **Custom Plugins:** Easily add custom plugins that extend the model's capabilities, making the tool adaptable to your personal or team workflows.
 - **Web Search:** Use the `/web` command or web_search tool to search the web, chunk articles, and store them in ChromaDB for generating insightful answers.
 - **Conversation Memory:** Remembering topics discussed across all chats saves you from having to repeat information and makes future conversations more helpful.